krishnateja95/COVID19_Benchmarking/README.md

-# Benchmarking Deep Learning Models on COVID19 Chest X-ray Image Classification
+# ConVision Benchmark: A Contemporary Framework to Benchmark CNN and ViT Models

+ 🧑‍💻 **Authors:** Shreyas Bangalore Vijayakumar, Krishna Teja Chitty-Venkata, Kanishk Arya and Arun K. Somani

+🏣 **Affliation:** Iowa State University, Ames, IA

-This repository is the official implementation of "Benchmarking and Evaluation of Convolutional Neural Networks and Vision Transformers on COVID-19 Chest X-ray Image Classification"
+This repository is the official implementation of "ConVision Benchmark" paper

 We implemented CNN and ViT models in such a way a single model file contains the entire description of model without having to import any extra module (except torch and torchvision).
 For example, efficientnet_b0.py file contains the full code for Efficientnet_b0 model.
 One can directly use the file for any Computer vision application.